carl3991/DataScope-Notebook/Used_Car_Market/README.md

 # Used Car Market Analysis

-This project explores pricing trends in the used car market using regression models and feature engineering.
-After analyzing key features, transforming `year` into `car_age` dramatically improved model performance.
+This project explores pricing trends in the used car market using regression and decision tree models, and feature engineering.
+After analyzing key features, transforming `year` into `car_age` significantly improved model performance.

 ## Goals
 - Predict used car prices based on structured data